wickljas/PES_Board/docs/markdown/ws3.md

     }
 ```

-1. In the **FORWARD** state, include a command to execute 2.9f forward rotations and a condition that transitions to the **BACKWARD** after reaching 2.85f revolutions.
+12. In the **FORWARD** state, include a command to execute 2.9f forward rotations and a condition that transitions to the **BACKWARD** state after reaching 2.85f revolutions.
 Also, add a condition that, if the distance measured by the ultrasonic sensor is less than 4.5f cm, the system will enter the **EMERGENCY** state.

 ```
     case RobotState::FORWARD: {